Table of Contents

 …

-Home Buyers Top Ten Wish List 2022
+Home Buyers Wish List 2023

 Local builders are seeing the increase in demand for floor plans that have a home office included.
-Technology has made it possible, if not seamless for many to work from a home office.

 If your home doesn’t have a dedicated office space, it really adds to the appeal just to carve out office space in a kitchen or family room.
 Without sacrificing storage, you may be able to convert a closet into an office.
 Extra space in a basement or attic room is also a great option for a home office.